LogtalkDotOrg/logtalk3/tools/help/NOTES.md

 Known issues
 ------------

-On macOS, the `open` command used to open documentation URLs drops the anchors, thus preventing navigating to the specified position on the documentation page.
+The open commands used to open documentation URLs drop the fragment part, thus preventing navigating to the specified position on the documentation page.

 ECLiPSe defines a `help` prefix operator that forces wrapping this atom between parenthesis when sending messages to the tool.
 E.g. use `(help)::help` instead